Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4

 A. diploid and contain double-stranded chromosomes.

-B. haploid and contain single-stranded chromosomes.
+B. haploid and contain double-stranded chromosomes.

 D. diploid and contain single-stranded chromosomes.